 “Just a little place called Bedford Falls.
 It was on a bridge back in that town that I was just talking about.
 It’s where I met Clarence.
-I’m George, by the way.”
+My name’s George, by the way.”

 “Eric.
 Nice to meet you, George.
-But are you sure you mean seventy years?”
+But are you sure you meant seventy years?”

 George just looked at me and winked.

 “Back when I first met Clarence, he stopped me from jumping off the bridge by jumping himself.”
-George looked down at the below, shook his head, and said, “I didn’t think that would work here.
+George looked down at the ground far below.
+He shook his head, and said, “I didn’t think that would work here.
 You jumping down after me probably wouldn’t save either one of us.”

 I sat there frozen.
 It took my mind a minute to start working again, I was so surprised.
 How did this stranger know I was about to jump?

 “I’d love to answer that question for you, but the wind’s a bit nippy out here on the ledge.
 What say you and I grab a couple of those chairs, and I can tell you all about it?”

 Answer what question?
 His age?
 More confused than ever, I just nodded and the two of us walked over to the chairs set around the old coffee table.
 For a minute, George didn’t talk but just looked up at the sky above.

 “Is that part of the big dipper just over the building there?
 I’m guessing if we wait around a couple hours, we would be able to see the whole thing.”